-Finally, you end your trek at Chussang and take the short jeep ride back to Jomsom.
+Finally, you end your trek at Chussang and drive back to Pokhara.
 Here you can reflect on a superb cultural and scenic experience, unlike any other in Nepal

 The History of Mustang

 Mustang is the old kingdom of Lo.
 The official capital of the Mustang district is Jomsom, but the real Tibetanstyle district lies north of Kagbeni and is usually referred to as Upper Mustang.
 The real capital, Lo Manthang, where the son of the late King lives, is a fantastic square-walled town sitting on the 'Plain of Prayers'.